 Navigating Fear vs. Intuition

 The word intuition is also known by many different words and phrases; it’s your gut feeling or gut instinct, a hunch, your sixth sense, your inner voice, your inner knowing, and so on.
-Sense a trend in the language here?
-That’s because your intuition acts like a compass embedded deep within you, guiding you beyond analytical reasoning towards your next best step.
+Have you sensed a trend in the language here?
+That’s because your intuition acts like a compass embedded deep within you, guiding you beyond analytical reasoning toward your next best step.
 It’s when you simply know something without necessarily being able to prove it with logic or evidence.
 You just know it.

 Or do you?
 Is your intuition always right?
 Well, that’s hard to say because when you’re not paying attention, it’s easy to confuse your intuition with your fear.
 Do you know in your gut that you won’t have fun at the party tonight, or are you just nervous?
 Do you know that your boss is going to reject your request for a raise, or are you afraid to ask?